gimlet-io/gimlet-documentation/src/pages/docs/installation.md

 - A [Github.com](https://github.com) personal or organization account.
 - A Kubernetes cluster running on your laptop or on a cloud provider.
 [We recommend using k3d](TODO) on your laptop.

-## Install with a oneliner
+## Validate kubectl access
+k3d install with no traefik locally or recommend use a CIVO/Linode/whatever cluster

-First make sure your Kubernetes context points to the right cluster:
+Then make sure your Kubernetes context points to the right cluster:

 ```
 $ kubectl get nodes